httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ~~~
 {: #fig-upload-creation title="Upload Creation"}

 2) If the connection to the server gets interrupted, the client may want to resume the upload.
 Before this is possible, the client must know the amount of data that the server was able to receive before the connection got interrupted.
-To achieve this, the client uses Offset Retrieval ({{offset-retrieving}}) to obtain the upload's offset using the upload resource.
+To achieve this, the client retrieves the offset ({{offset-retrieving}}) from the upload resource.

 ~~~
 Client                                      Server